Friday, December 20, 2024

 It's quite daring to have this movie to win Best Picture.
 Not only was a small winner (it won only one other award) but it also faces down the Catholic church.
 But then again, this is the 2010s where message movies are the norm.

 However get past the first impressions and this film is remarkable: It less about condemnation and more about the journalistic team working to uncover this case.
 It is an ensemble drama with all present clearly working outside of their comfort zone and giving committed performances.
-Also it's nice to nice Mark Ruffalo in a role that both isn't the Hulk and allows him to flex his acting muscles.
+Also it's nice to see Mark Ruffalo in a role that both isn't the Hulk and allows him to flex his acting muscles.

 So how does the Catholic church emerge from this?
 Well, they are largely unseen.
 Granted this is perhaps to make sure this movie got a major release but this narrative isn't about them: It's about the victims, having endured physical and spiritual abuse.
 It is a wise decision to not show the journalistic team in a heroic light and instead focus on the people they are trying to reach.
 Indeed, that list at the end does hit like a truck.